-Whether or not you strictly follow an alkaline diet plan, including “alkaline-forming foods”, into your daily meals can have a noticeable impact on your overall health and vitality.
+Whether or not you strictly follow an alkaline diet plan, including “alkaline-forming foods”, into your daily meals may have a noticeable impact on your overall health and vitality.
 In particular, this article will discuss some of the best alkaline foods for breakfast.

 Since many typical breakfast foods are high up on the acidity scale (like eggs, refined grains and dairy), it’s time to switch things up!
 By adding some highly-alkaline foods to your breakfast menu, you can switch up the ordinary and discover fresh new ingredients and flavors to experiment with… Let’s go!